joanabicacro/philcom2022/aboutme.md

 ---
-layout: New Perspectives and Directions in Philosophy of Communication
+layout: page
-title: Ecrea Philosophy of Communication section — ONLINE pre-conferencE
+title: New Perspectives and Directions in Philosophy of Communication — ECREA Philosophy of Communication section Pre-conference
 subtitle: ONLINE, OCTOBER 7TH, 2022
 ---